10 OCTOBER 2020

 Sailing is more than a way to enjoy life at sea and more than a sport: in these unusual times it has proven itself to be one of the safest options for staying positive and enjoying time with family and friends.
-This is why Southern Wind celebrated with the SWS Family Sail, a rendezvous at sea that was held from Saturday September 5th to Sunday the 6th in the waters off Porto Rafael, Italy.
+This is why Southern Wind celebrated with the SWS Family Sail, a rendezvous at sea that was held from Saturday September 5th to Sunday the 6th in the waters off Porto Rafael, Italy – an opportunity for sailing around Sardinia.
 As its name suggests, the gathering celebrated the essence of sailing: family, fun, camaraderie, and a little bit of friendly competition under the sun.
 And even without a programme of shore-based social activities, it was a huge success.

 Like all Southern Wind gatherings, the SWS Family Sail was also a time to trade notes.
 Mafio, the Captain of SW105#04 currently in build, was also present to sail aboard a Southern Wind yacht first time and to get to know our yachts in action.
 At the conclusion of the gathering he wrote that he: “felt very well cared for in a happy, relaxed and positive atmosphere.
 Even though the context was superyachting, the vibe was sporty and down to earth.
 It was wonderful to find that both owners and their captains were so open and enthusiastic about their yachts, right down to the smallest details.”